tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Jul 06 2007

-Enrique Kerluke (a 53-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Enrique Kerluke (a 53-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Enrique Kerluke sometimes preached his views to theists, but still felt afraid.
 Enrique Kerluke thought about praying to Karma, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Enrique Kerluke entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Enrique Kerluke used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Enrique Kerluke argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.